Visa Enquiries: Telephone: +49 (0)69 222 23 99 58, Mon-Fri 10am to 5pm // Fax: +49(0)30 22 48 92 92

 Internship at the Australian Embassy, Berlin

 Internships are unpaid and open to all nationalities.
 Travel costs, travel and living arrangements are the responsibility of the intern.
-Typically internships last between 8 and 12 weeks.
-We do not accept applications from high school students.
+However, the Australian Embassy provides a monthly reimbursement of 450 € for the duration of the internship.

 Do I have to be Australian to undertake an internship?